Spotsaas Editorial

 What are the key differences between GitLab vs GitHub?

-GitLab vs GitHub have differences in terms of hosting options, integrated tools, and collaboration features.
+GitLab and GitHub differ in hosting options, integrated tools, and collaboration features.

 How do GitLab and GitHub differ in their pricing models?

-GitLab offers a range of plans including free, whereas GitHub provides free public repositories but charges for private repositories.
+GitLab offers a range of plans including a free tier, whereas GitHub provides free public repositories but charges for private repositories.

 Can I use GitLab or GitHub for both personal and business projects?